whitfin/dot-notes-js/README.md

 #### toNotation(obj) ####

 Similar to the above method, but in reverse.
-This method will take a nested object and flatten it down to a single level, with dot noted keys.
+This method will take a nested object and flatten it down to a single level, with dot notated keys.

 ```
 var obj = {